 The heads of the nation’s five leading political parties attended the ceremony to offer their condolences, including Lee Nak-yon (Prime Minister), Kim Bu-kyeom (Minister, Ministry of Public Administration and Security), Won Heeryong (Governor, Jeju Special Self-Governing Province), Lee Hae-chan (Chairperson, Democratic Party of Korea), Hwang Kyo-ahn (Chairperson, Liberty Korea Party), Sohn Hak-kyu (Chairperson, Bareun Mirae Party), Chung Dong-young (Chairperson, Party for Democracy and Peace), and Lee Jeong-mi (Chairperson, Justice Party).
 The service was also attended by local lawmakers, such as Kang Chang-il, Oh Young-hun, and Wi Seong-gon.

 For the first time this year, the national government invited to the event former prisoners, who had been wrongly convicted for unlawful causes during Jeju 4·3 and forced to live harsh lives away from their homes in Jeju Island.

-The pre-event was held at 9 A.M., and at 10 A.M. a siren calling for silent tribute echoed throughout the island, which was the first program of the main memorial service.
+The pre-event was held at 9 A.M., and at 10 A.M. a siren calling for silent tribute echoed throughout the island, which was the first program of the main memorial ceremony.

 Do-ol Kim Yong-ok announced the Jeju Peace Declaration while actor Yoo Ah-in proclaimed the Resolution of 71 Years, stressing the transmission of the memories of Jeju 4·3 to the coming generations.